-This article also cover enabling CORS so you can access you Drupal JSON:API from a remote site.
+The article also covers enabling CORS so you can access your Drupal JSON:API from a remote site.

 When preparing the API to be consumed on another site you can either allow read access or create, read, update, delete operations, CRUD.
 When starting, using the Drupal backend will be the perfect solution for adding and managing your content, data, and media so you can leave the default setting of access Accept only JSON:API read operations.

 Once you have done that you will probably want to read one or two types of published content so it will be best to use JSON:API filtering on the endpoint to provide the published resource data to your front-end.

 Drupal's main building block of content is the content type and each content type has a unique resource endpoint which is called a collection.
 Since JSON: API in Drupal is JSON: API compliant and content types are usually unique you can only request one type of content with each request.
 Let's look at how to do that.

 Fetching data by Requesting a collection